Postdoctoral Fellowship Programs

 The University of California President’s Postdoctoral Fellowship Program (PPFP) was established by the University of California's Office of the President in 1984 to encourage minoritized Ph.D. recipients to pursue academic careers at the University of California.
 Today, the program is one of the most competitive postdoctoral awards in the country and offers up to two years of postdoctoral research fellowships, professional development, and faculty mentoring to outstanding scholars.

-The UCI Chancellor’s ADVANCE Postdoctoral Fellowship Program (CAPFP) awards one-year fellowships to top applicants who could not be funded through the PPFP.
-Finalists to the PPFP are automatically considered for a CAPFP award.
+The UCI Chancellor's Postdoctoral Fellowship Program (CPFP) awards up to two years of postdoctoral research fellowships to top applicants who could not be funded through the PPFP.
+Finalists to the PPFP are automatically considered for a CPFP award.

-Several departments at UCI have also funded their own Chancellor's ADVANCE Postdoctoral Fellowships.
+Several departments at UCI have also funded their own Chancellor's Postdoctoral Fellowships.

 - Chancellor’s Postdoctoral Fellowship in Criminology, Law and Society